VidusheeB/hunger_project/README.md

 * current: This is what we'll be using.
 Per topic, there are subfolders per territory.
 Each territory, we will use the highest date's data to power our regression/dashboard.
 For example: `trends_data/current/CalFresh/austin_tx/2024-02-16` is the final output data for Feb 16th including all historic data and scaled at a weekly cadence.

 ## TODO:
-- [ ] Add monthly extract
+- [ ] Add monthly aggregation.
+Currently in weekly state.
+- [ ] Modularize code
-- [ ] Modularize code and add more documentation
+- [ ] Add more documentation